Deltares-research/LOCKGATE5/docs/source/sensitivity-analysis.rst

 Sensitivity Analysis
 ===========
-In this sensitivity analysis, parameters in the model are varied with respect to and compared with the calculation that is presented in `example <https://lockgate5-branch2.readthedocs.io/en/latest/example.html>`_ and `tutorial <https://lockgate5-branch2.readthedocs.io/en/latest/tutorial>`.
+In this sensitivity analysis, parameters in the model are varied with respect to the example calculation in `example <https://lockgate5-branch2.readthedocs.io/en/latest/example.html>`_ which includes a negative wave from the drop in water level alongside a ship that exits a lock.
+The input file for this simulation has been presented in `tutorial <https://lockgate5-branch2.readthedocs.io/en/latest/tutorial>`.

 The use of sailing velocity (M0=0)
 --------------------------------